The teaching toolkit contains resources and materials to support your teaching endeavors…

 Teaching Observation Partners (TOPs) aims to help instructors improve their teaching skills and to foster our learning community through peer-to-peer classroom observations.
 Receiving feedback on teaching is an important component of professional development.
 It helps instructors identify areas of growth and increase their confidence in areas in which they already excel.
 Observing other’s teaching and providing constructive feedback will also help instructors develop as a teacher.
 Click here for a full description on the Teaching Observation Partners (TOPs) activity.

-The purpose of these forms is to provide constructive feedback to the instructor in support of improving teaching practices that support student learning outcomes.
-Please use both of the following forms to conduct and provide a comphrensive classroom teaching observation:
+The purpose of this workbook is to provide constructive feedback to the instructor for improving teaching practices that support student learning outcomes.
+Please use complete all three tabs of the workbook to conduct and provide a comprehensive classroom teaching observation.

-TOPs Form 1 is a real-time observation form used to document student and teacher behavior during the classroom.
-The TOPs I Form also provides calculations of time spent on the activities performed.
+'2 - Do during class' tab is a real-time observation tool used to document student and teacher behavior during the classroom.
+It also provides calculations of time spent on the activities performed.
+Examples are provided.

-TOPs Form II is used to provide a reflective and descriptive feedback immediately after the observation.
-The form includes example reflections.
+'3 - Do immediately after class' tab is used to provide a reflective and descriptive feedback immediately after the observation.
+Examples are provided.

 Teaching Philosophy and Statements